Umbrella Insurance for Homeowners: Do You Need Extra Liability Coverage?

 • Some dog breeds or rental setups may require endorsements, not standard umbrella

-Rental property owners face amplified exposure — a tenant or their guest injured on your property can trigger claims that far exceed a standard landlord insurance policy's limits.
+Rental property owners face amplified exposure.
+A tenant or their guest injured on your property can trigger claims that far exceed a standard landlord insurance policy's limits.

 Other groups that should seriously consider umbrella coverage: